 If you are a beginner and are still figuring out Cricut’s software, I recommend that you read my fantastic and Ultimate Cricut Design Space tutorial.

-Today I just want to focus on answering this question, I don’t know about you but sometimes I just need and answer, not a whole project.
+Today I just want to focus on answering this question, I don’t know about you, but sometimes I just need an answer, not a whole project.

 Materials – Accessories